Available in VPC

 WORKDIR /opt/mnist/src

-USER 500:500 # UID 500 and GID 500 permissions are required to use the high-performance storage
+USER 500:500 # UID 500 and GID 500 are required for high-performance storage access

 COPY mnist_distributed.py /opt/mnist/src/mnist_distributed.py